knitjs/knit/README.md

  - [git](https://git-scm.com/)
  - [yarn](https://yarnpkg.com/)

-It is recommended that knit be installed globally but it can also work as a local package using npm scripts.
+It is recommended that knit be installed as a local package using npm scripts but it can also work as a global package.

 #### Global